snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Learn how to configure your Microsoft Graph connector for Microsoft Search."
+description: "Learn how to configure your Microsoft Graph connector for Microsoft Copilot."
 ---
 <!-- Previous ms.author: monaray -->